beetbox/beets/docs/plugins/bpsync.rst

 =============

 This plugin provides the ``bpsync`` command, which lets you fetch metadata from Beatport for albums and tracks that already have Beatport IDs.
+This plugins works similarly to :doc:`/plugins/mbsync`.

-This is useful for updating tags as they are fixed in the Beatport database, or when you change your mind about some config options that change how tags are written to files.
-If you have a music library that is already nicely tagged by a program that also uses Beatport, this can speed up the initial import if you just import "as-is" and then use ``bpsync`` to get up-to-date tags that are written to the files according to your beets configuration.
+If you have purchased music from Beatport, this can speed up the initial import if you just import "as-is" and then use ``bpsync`` to get up-to-date tags that are written to the files according to your beets configuration.

 Usage